-The Bonds are issued in the initial aggregate principal amount of EUR 700,000,000 (the "Aggregate Principal Amount") and are divided into denominations of EUR 100,000 and integral multiples of EUR 1,000 in excess thereof.
+The Bonds are issued in the initial aggregate principal amount of EUR 500,000,000 (the "Aggregate Principal Amount") and are divided into denominations of EUR 100,000 and integral multiples of EUR 1,000 in excess thereof.

-The Issuer reserves the right to reopen and increase the Aggregate Principal Amount at any time and without prior consultation or permission of the Bondholders through the issuance of further tranches of bonds which will be fungible with the Bonds (i.e., having the same terms and conditions as the Bonds except for the Issue Date and/or the first Interest Payment Date) and form a single series with the Bonds.
+The Issuer reserves the right to reopen and increase the Aggregate Principal Amount at any time and without prior consultation or permission of the Bondholders through the issuance of further tranches of bonds which will be fungible with the Bonds (i.e., other than the Issue Date identical in respect of the Terms of the Bonds) and form a single series with the Bonds.

 The Bonds and all rights in connection therewith are issued in uncertificated form in accordance with § 81a of the Final Provisions of the Liechtenstein Persons and Company Act (Schlussabteilung des Personen- und Gesellschaftsrechts) (the "PCA Final Provisions") as uncertificated securities (Wertrechte) that will be created by the Issuer by means of a registration in its register of uncertificated securities (Wertrechtebuch).
-Such uncertificated securities (Wertrechtebuch) will then be entered into the main register (Hauptregister) of the SIX SIS Ltd or any other intermediary recognised for such purposes by the SIX Swiss Exchange (SIX SIS Ltd or any such other intermediary, the "Intermediary").
+Such uncertificated securities (Wertrechtebuch) will then be entered into the main register (Hauptregister) of the SIX SIS Ltd or any other intermediary in Switzerland recognised for such purposes by the SIX Swiss Exchange (SIX SIS Ltd or any such other intermediary, the "Intermediary").
 Once the uncertificated securities (Wertrechte) are registered in the main register (Hauptregister) of the Intermediary and entered into the accounts of one or more participants of the Intermediary, the Bonds will constitute intermediated securities (Bucheffekten) (the "Intermediated Securities") in accordance with the provisions of the Swiss Federal Intermediated Securities Act (Bucheffektengesetz) (the "FISA").